linsun449/iseg.code/README.md

 ```
 ## Usage

-**this work is time-efficient and memory-efficient, which means you can run it on a single GPU with 5GB memory.**
+**this work is time-efficient and memory-efficient and without training, which means you can run it on a single GPU with 5GB memory and directly run it as follows**

 ### Interactive Demo
 We provide an interactive demo for you to try our model.
 The demo can provide segmentation results by points,